 So, technically this is cheating as an office sports day wouldn’t be held inside the workplace.
 But in the name of raising bundles of money for charity, we think it’s a great summer workplace fundraising idea.
 Just set a date, choose a park close to the office, and charge each participant a small ticket price to take part.

 Bring back all the classic races from a school sports day and get your staff feeling nostalgic and competitive to raise money for your chosen cause.
 Activities such as the egg and spoon race, the sack race, the three-legged race, and the tug-of-war will have your coworkers in fits of giggles and working together to create a memorable workplace fundraiser.
-Just remember to make sure that the sports day’s activities are inclusive and that there’s something for everybody to enjoy, no matter what the level of their ability.
+Just remember to make sure that the day’s activities are inclusive and that there’s something for everybody to enjoy, no matter their ability level.

 Why not cut the chit-chat in the office by organizing a sponsored silence to raise money for a good cause?
 Set up one of our free crowdfunding pages and ask your friends and family to donate to see how long you can last.
 You could even hold a sweepstakes on who your coworkers think will break the silence first.
 Just be sure to choose a day that is not full of client meetings, as that could be a little tricky!

-This is by far one of the most popular and easy fundraising ideas for the workplace.
-Simply ask managers and coworkers if they’d be willing to donate an hour or day’s salary to your chosen cause.
+This is one of the most popular and easy fundraising ideas for the workplace.
+Simply ask managers and coworkers to donate an hour or day’s salary to your chosen cause.
 To double your money, why not ask the HR team to consider a matching donation incentive for all the days and hours donated?